dolmen-perl5/Term-Chrome/README.md

         say do{ Red }->("red text");

-    This can also be used to extract a colorizer sub that will be more efficient if you reuse it:
+    Codulation can also be used to extract a colorizer sub that will be more efficient if you use it multiple times:

         my $redifier = \&{ Red };
         say $redifier->("red text");

 # BUGS

-See the warning about `&{}` above.
+See the warnings about `${}` and `&{}` above.

 # SEE ALSO